 3 questions employees are asking about their employer’s health plan this open enrollment season

-Open enrollment may signal some shifts for employees.
+Open enrollment is the time for employees to reevaluate how their benefits are serving their unique situations.
 Whether due to changes in their employers’ benefit offerings or their family’s health care needs, open enrollment requires employees to make some decisions — even if it’s simply the choice to stay covered with the same plan from the previous year.

-Making a change to benefits, however, can be daunting, especially in today’s complex health care industry.
-The reality is that much of the workforce equates “good” group health insurance with affordability and ease of use, so it’s in an employer’s best interest to ensure their employees understand their benefit offerings.1 That may also work to improve employee satisfaction with their employer-sponsored health plan.
+Making a change to one’s benefits, however, can be daunting, especially in today’s complex health care landscape.
+The reality is that much of the workforce equates “good” group health insurance with affordability and ease of use, so it’s in an employer’s best interest to ensure their employees have a solid understanding of their benefit offerings.1 That understanding may also improve employee satisfaction with their employer-sponsored health plan and their employer in general.

 Want more open enrollment support?